 - Facial and other spa treatment let’s say I just indulge in it less often.

-- Gym and Yoga — I know this is something you should not cut off since

-  it’s all about health; however, you can stay fit without having to pay

-  somebody to tell you what to do.
-I knew exactly what I needed, and I

-  could easily save some money by cutting the monthly fee to yoga or pole

-  dance (yes I did that too, that was super fun) or cross-fit.
-What I did

-  was running and doing some exercises on my own.
-You need a lot of

-  discipline, and I didn’t have much, but enough to do something from time

-  to time.
-If you can train with a friend, it’s even better so that you

-  keep motivating each other.
+- Gym and Yoga — I know this is something you should not cut off since it’s all about health; however, you can stay fit without having to pay somebody to tell you what to do.
+I knew exactly what I needed, and I could easily save some money by cutting the monthly fee to yoga or pole dance (yes I did that too, that was super fun) or cross-fit.
+What I did was running and doing some exercises on my own.
+You need a lot of discipline, and I didn’t have much, but enough to do something from time to time.
+If you can train with a friend, it’s even better so that you keep motivating each other.

-  Having said that, I really couldn’t be that strict with the regime

-  because I would occasionally treat myself to the extra waxing or a

-  dinner with friends without worrying too much.
+Having said that, I really couldn’t be that strict with the regime because I would occasionally treat myself to waxing or a dinner with friends without worrying too much.

-  At that time, I was working so I didn’t feel the urge to be strict with

-  saving and besides, I could always change idea and not leaving at all.
+At that time, I was working so I didn’t feel the urge to be strict with saving and besides, I could always change idea and not leaving at all.

 In fact, at that time I was super insecure about my choice, and I kept changing my mind.
 It took me two years to actually go for it.
 But that’s another story.
 You can find it here.

 Deciding your priorities

 When I resigned from my job, to pursue the digital nomad life I realized that after that one last salary, I wouldn’t be receiving any income for a while.
 My usual self would have freaked out after day 1 of my freedom, but it didn’t, and I was happy.
 I knew that I would have been fine for a couple of years and then I would have thought about it.

 I had (and I still have) projects in place and dreams to turn into reality.
 In order to do that, I would have needed just four things:

 - time to travel while working on my projects